Mgr. Jana Fantysová Matějková, Ph.D.

 Fellow of the Centre for Medieval Studies (since 2013)

-Collaborator of the Research Centre on Courts and Residences [Výzkumné centrum Dvory a rezidence] (since 2021)
+Collaborator of the Centre for Research on Courts and Residences [Výzkumné centrum Dvory a rezidence] (since 2021)